cpldcpu/uTFT-ST7735/README.md

 ===========

 This is a size and speed optimized ANSI-C library to control 1.8" ST7735 TFTs.
 This library is based on the "china_lcd" library by Tobias Weis, which is in turn based on the Adafruit ST7735 Arduino Library.
-Compared to the original, the memory requirement has been drastically reduced.
+Compared to the original, the memory requirement has been drastically reduced and the speed has been improved.
 Allowing it to be used on smaller devices such as the ATtiny85.
 It includes a speed-optimzed software-SPI implementation that is more than twice as fast as the original implementation.